paulm12/forwardforward_python/README.md

 # forwardforward_python
-Python translation of Hinton's "ForwardForward" algorithm All you need is Python (I'm using an iPython kernel) and Numpy
+Python translation of Hinton's "ForwardForward" algorithm.
+Gets 99%+ accuracy.
+All you need is Python (I'm using an iPython kernel) and Numpy
 Requirements:
 * Python (3+ Recommended)